 - protecting the skin from the sun

-Radiation therapy can cause hair loss on the part of the body toward which doctors direct the rays.
+Radiation therapy can cause hair loss on the part of the body that receives radiation.

 - treating the hair gently